jkurthoconnor/language-specific-problems/drills.md

 str.split.count('is')

-# NB: to prevent potential problems with punctuation and to target only whole words (unlike with `.scan`)
+# NB: to prevent potential problems with punctuation and to target only whole words
 str.delete('^ A-Za-z').split.count('is')
+# or
+str.scan(/\bis\b/).size

 # or with manual counting
 total = 0